reedwrogers/Personal-Projects/README.md

 # Projects Directory
 Hello!
-I started this repository to keep track of things I want to learn or projects I want to complete.
+I started this repository to keep track of things I want to learn or projects I want to complete for fun in my free time.

 ## Collection of personal projects